How to transfer car ownership

 Until 2014, the V5C was a blue, cream and green document, but the current V5C is now red, blue and pink in colour.

-The document is originally issued by the Driver and Vehicle Licensing Authority (DVLA) when the car is first registered.
+The document is issued by the Driver and Vehicle Licensing Authority (DVLA) when the car is first registered.
 Every time the car’s ownership changes, the car’s current V5C has to be completed and sent back to the DVLA.
-A new one is then issued in the new owner’s name.
+They then issue a new one in the new owner’s name.

 The current owner’s details are already on the V5C, so you have to complete the section for the new owner’s details.
 It’s also a good idea to fill in the section for the current mileage to help prevent fraud in the future.